tutumcloud/mysql/README.md

 `master` branch maintains MySQL from Ubuntu trusty official source.
 If you want to get different version of MySQL, please checkout `5.5` branch and `5.6` branch.

+If you want to use MariaDB, please check our `tutum/mariadb` image: https://github.com/tutumcloud/tutum-docker-mariadb

 Usage
 -----